Identifying Socially Disruptive Policies: An illustration of the main identification problem

-\begin{myexpcont} Neither of the conventional methods in Section 2.2.3 are informative about social disruption in the toy example.
+\begin{myexpcont} Neither conventional method described in Section 2.2.3 is informative about social disruption in the toy example.
 The difference in the number of connections between treatment groups is $5 - 5 = 0$, which does not identify any social disruption.
-The upper Frechet-Hoeffding bound is $\min(5,10) = 5$ and the lower bound is $5 - 5 = 0$, which are equivalent to the trivial bounds derived in Section 2.1.1 that do not use condition (\ref{simAss}). \looseness=-1
+The upper Fr\'echet-Hoeffding bound is $\min(5,10) = 5$ and the lower bound is $5 - 5 = 0$, which are equivalent to the trivial bounds derived in Section 2.1.1 that do not use condition (\ref{simAss}). \looseness=-1

-Our bounds, in contrast, give an upper bound of 4.17 and a lower bound of 1.6.\footnote{These bounds are in Proposition 2 of Section 4.1 and use the adjustment in Section 5.2.
-They are implemented in an R package available at \url{https://github.com/yong-cai/MatrixHTE}} They imply that the number of destroyed links belongs to $\{2,3,4\}$ which is close to the identified set of $\{3,4\}$ derived in Section 2.2.2.
-In particular, our bounds imply that the fraction of destroyed links is between $40$ and $80$ percent, which is a substantial improvement from the conventional/trivial bounds of $0$ and $100$ percent. \looseness=-1 \end{myexpcont}
+Our bounds, in contrast, give an upper bound of 4.17 and a lower bound of 1.6.\footnote{These bounds are in Proposition 2 of Section 5.2 and use the adjustment in Online Appendix Section D.2.
+They are implemented in an R package available at \url{https://github.com/yong-cai/MatrixHTE}.} They imply that the number of destroyed links belongs to $\{2,3,4\}$ which is close to the identified set of $\{3,4\}$ derived in Section 2.2.2.
+In particular, our bounds imply that the fraction of destroyed links is between $40$ and $80$ percent, which is not quite the sharp bounds of $60$ and $80$ percent, but is a substantial improvement on the conventional/trivial bounds of $0$ and $100$ percent. \looseness=-1 \end{myexpcont}

 The performance of our methodology is not limited to the toy example.
-Section 6 provides two empirical illustrations showing that our bounds can also be much more effective at identifying social disruption than conventional methods in real world settings.\looseness=-1
+Section 6 provides empirical evidence showing that our bounds can be much more effective at identifying social disruption than conventional methods in a real world setting.\looseness=-1